11 Steps to Start a Cleaning Business with No Money!

 Step 1 : Understand the Industry

-When it comes to cleaning for profit, there are two types of clients you need to know about: consumer clients and commercial clients.
+When it comes to cleaning, there are two types of clients you need to know about: consumer clients and commercial clients.
 It’s advisable, when starting out, that you specialize one particular type of client in order to improve your advertising effectiveness and to keep costs at a minimum.

 Your responsibilities will be fairly similar regardless of which cleaning niche you decide to specialize in.
 What will change, however, is the scale of the cleaning operation.
 Cleaning the carpet inside a small house is far easier than cleaning the carpet inside a giant office building.

 Before doing anything else, decide whether you want to be a consumer cleaner or a commercial cleaner.
 Remember, you can diversify at a later date if you’re particularly successful.

 Starting a cleaning business can be daunting if you don’t have the proper tools.
 An important part of conducting your business is to consider starting off with using your own resources and assets, and then building from here.